-and their solutions qualitatively, we can use the graphical slope field associated to the equation.
+and their solutions qualitatively, we can use the graphical slope field (or direction field, as in Stewart's section 7.2). associated to the equation.
 Recall, the slope field is a picture obtained by placing at each point $(x_0, y_0)$ in the plane a small line segment of slope equal to the number $f(x_0, y_0)$ .
 As we will see, Maple draws these as arrows.
-A solution of the differential equation is then a function y(x) whose graph has slope equal to f(x, y(x)) at each point (x, y(x)) on the graph.
-That is, the graph "matches the slope field" so that at each point, its tangent line has the same slope as the slope field arrow at that point.
+A solution of the differential equation is then a function y = g(x) whose graph has slope equal to f(x, g(x))at each point (x, g(x)) on the graph.
+That is, the graph "follows the slope field" so that at each point, its tangent line has the same slope as the slope field arrow at that point.

-Today, we will draw some additional slope fields, and use them to visualize solutions.
+Today, we will draw some additional slope fields, use them to visualize solutions, and see how Euler's Method applies to give approximate solutions.